Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

      a.
 Use cluster manager to deploy CAU.

-          1. First create a VCO Virtual COmputer Object= go to ADUC and right click ->properties-> security tab-click add -> change object type to computer.
+          1. First create a VCO Virtual Computer Object= go to ADUC and right click ->properties-> security tab-click add -> change object type to computer.
 Then                    create a computer account in the same OU as the cluster nodes
-          2. Once Created go to the OU above and add the Computer name just created. and add the rights to write computer ojects
+          2. Once Created go to the OU above and add the Computer name just created. and add the rights to write computer objects
-          3. Read/Write computer ojbects, Read/Write child objects, Read and write.
+          3. Read/Write computer objects, Read/Write child objects, Read and write.
           4. make sure the cluster is also in this OU and has full control over the cluster nodes
           5. reference https://docs.microsoft.com/en-us/windows-server/failover-clustering/prestage-cluster-adds